 Court-Enforced Social Distancing?

-We may see it sooner rather than later, and not the way you might expect.
+We may see mandated social distancing in a divorce sooner rather than later, and not the way you might expect.
 An 81 year old New York woman recently filed a motion asking the Court to ban her estranged (and soon-to-be-ex) husband from returning to their home after a stay in a rehabilitation center.

 The husband, Irving Stein, is insisting he will return home to finish out his recovery following surgery and rehab.
-Rhonda Stein, who won’t even allow her children to see her during the pandemic, is not willing to let that happen.
+Rhonda Stein, who is somewhat strict about using social distancing to protect herself from Covid-19, won’t even allow her children to see her during the pandemic.
+So she’s not about to voluntarily have contact with her estranged husband.

-She is arguing that his hospital stay plus any healthcare aides who might be needed increase her risk of exposure to Covid-19, and given her reported underlying health issues, put her health at greater risk.
+She is arguing that his hospital stay plus any healthcare aides who might be needed increase her risk of exposure to Covid-19, and given her reported underlying health issues, this lack of social distancing puts her health at greater risk.
 Ms. Stein also alludes to her husband’s alcoholism as another justification to keep him out of the home when he can afford to stay elsewhere.

 No response has been filled yet and it doesn’t look like the matter has been set for a hearing yet.

-But this motion seems to be as novel as Covid-19, and it will be interesting to see how the New York court handles this Covid-19 argument.
-Perhaps this is just the first of many pandemic related filings to keep a spouse out of the house?
+But this motion seems to be as novel as Covid-19, and it will be interesting to see how the New York court handles the social distancing angle.
+Perhaps this is just the first of many Coronavirus-related filings to keep a spouse out of the house?
 Given that the death toll in New York is already over 13,000, this argument might resonate more in New York than anywhere else in the county right now.

 Who Gets The House In A Divorce Anyway?